tygerdavejr/CIS131_Target_Heart_Rate/README.md

     PRINT "This module determines target heart rate based on an age" PRINT "value of 1 to 110."
     age = determine age() from FUNCTION
-    min, max heart rate = target heart rates(age) from FUNCTION  # Pass this back as a tupile PRINT "At age " + age
+    low target heart rate and high target heart rate = determine target heart rates(age) from FUNCTION  # Pass this back as a tupile
+    PRINT "At age " + age
     PRINT "Target heart rate is between " + minimum heart rate + " and " + maximum heart rate"
 END FUNCTION